-ground of appeal summarised.
-'The proposed telephone kiosk, by reason of its height, bulk, design and location, would add visual clutter and detract from the character and appearance of the wider streetscene and nearby conservation areas, contrary to policies D1 (Design) and D2 (Heritage) of the London Borough of Camden Local Plan 2017 and Part 3 (Vision and objectives) of the Fitzrovia Area Action Plan 2014'

-- 6.2 The Appellant argues that the proposed kiosk is a modern form of development and provides immediate and future benefits to the area.
-The appellant acknowledges the proposed structure would provide a degree of harm, however the positives would outweigh the any harm caused. - 6.3 The Appellant states that the character of the street is bright and vibrant so the impact on the nearby conservation areas and the listed buildings is minimal.
-Regarding clutter the appellant states that the kiosk will replace two existing kiosks which occupy a larger footprint and therefore will reduce clutter along the footway. - 6.4 The appellant acknowledges the Council's concerns that there is existing kiosks within close proximately the appeal site that belong to different vendors that won't be removed as apart of the proposal.
-However, the appellant states that 2 kiosks (double kiosk) will be removed as a part of this proposal improving the streetscene. - 6.5 The appellant refers to an appeal decision cited by the council in para 3.4 in the Officer's Report and states that this appeal (which was dismissed) didn't require any street furniture to be removed, reinforcing that this proposal is improving the streetscene.
+- 5.1 The appellant's grounds of appeal are summarised as follows: - 6.0 'The proposed telephone kiosk, by reason of its height, bulk, design and location, would add visual clutter and detract from the character and appearance of the wider streetscene and nearby conservation areas, contrary to policies D1 (Design) and D2 (Heritage) of the London Borough of Camden Local Plan 2017 and Part 3 (Vision and objectives) of the Fitzrovia Area Action Plan 2014' - 6.1 The Appellant argues that the proposed kiosk is a modern form of development and provides immediate and future benefits to the area.
+The appellant acknowledges the proposed structure would provide a degree of harm, however the positives would outweigh the any harm caused. - 6.2 The Appellant states that the character of the street is bright and vibrant so the impact on the nearby conservation areas and the listed buildings is minimal.
+Regarding clutter the appellant states that the kiosk will replace two existing kiosk which occupy a larger footprint and therefore will reduce clutter along the footway. - 6.3 The appellant acknowledges the Council concerns that there is existing kiosks within close proximately the appeal site that belong to different vendors that won't be removed as apart of the proposal.
+However the appellant states that 2 kiosk will be removed as a part of this proposal improving the streetscene. - 6.4 The appellant refers to an appeal decision cited by the council in para 3.4 in the Officer's Report and states that this appeal (which was dismissed) didn't require any street furniture to be removed, reinforcing that this proposal is improving the streetscene.